matsstaff/stc1000p/usermanual/README.md

 **Temperature correction**, will be added to the read temperature, this allows the user to calibrate temperature reading.
 It is best to calibrate around your working point.
 That means for fermentation, it is better to calibrate at room temperature against a reference thermometer than using ice water.

 **Temperature correction 2**, same as tc but for secondary temp probe.

+**Device ID**
+Only available for the FO433MHz firmware.
+The Fine Offset protocol allovs for 16 different ID:s.
+That means more than one STC\-1000+ or Fine Offset tempsensor can be used at the same time, provided they use different ID's.

 **Setpoint alarm**, if setpoint alarm is greater than 0.0, then the alarm will sound once temperature differs from *SP* by more than *SA* degrees (this can be useful to warn against malfunctions, such as fridge door not closed or probe not attached to carboy).
 If *SA* is less than 0.0, then the alarm will sound if the temperature does **NOT** differ by more than (-) *SA* degrees (this could be used as an indication that wort has finally reached pitching temp).
 If *SA* is set to 0.0, the alarm will be disabled.
 If the alarm is tripped, then the buzzer will sound and the display will flash between temperature display and showing "SA", it will not however disengage the outputs and the unit will continue to work as normal.
 Please note, that care needs to be taken when running a profile (especially when not using ramping or with steep ramps) to allow for a sufficiently large margin, or the alarm could be tripped when setpoint changes.